Title

 DBM Budget Circular No. 10 establishes updated guidelines for the payment of authorized overtime services for government personnel, emphasizing the need for careful planning to minimize overtime, detailing computation methods for pay, and outlining coverage and exemptions for various government positions.

-The purpose is to prescribe and update the rules and regulations on the payment of authorized overtime services of government personnel.
+It prescribes and updates the rules and procedures on the rendition of overtime services with pay of government personnel.

-Incumbents of positions of chief of division and below under permanent, temporary or casual status and contractual personnel with regular employee nature, including those designated to Career Executive Service positions.
+Incumbents of positions of chief of division and below (permanent, temporary, casual, or contractual personnel in the nature of regular employees), and incumbents of positions of chief of division and below designated to a position in the Career Executive Service (CES).

-Yes, the total overtime pay shall not exceed fifty percent (50%) of the employee's annual basic salary.
+Total overtime pay for the year shall not exceed fifty percent (50%) of the employee’s annual basic salary.

-Yes, provided that authorized mandatory expenses are paid first and total overtime payments do not exceed 5% of total salaries of authorized positions in the agency.
+All authorized mandatory expenses must have been paid first; and total overtime payments in a given calendar year must not exceed five percent (5%) of the total salaries of authorized positions of the agency.

 Analyze Cases Smarter, Faster